omer-faruq/webbrowser.koplugin/README.md

 ## Limitations
 - **Markdown gateway rate cap**: The Jina AI gateway currently allows opening up to 20 pages per minute; exceeding this limit may result in temporary rate limiting.
+- **Site restrictions**: Some websites block automated Markdown conversion or content extraction.
+In such cases, you can manually enable the **MuPDF render mode** in your configuration file to display the page content directly.

 ## Getting Started
 - **Download & rename**: Clone or download this repository and rename the top-level folder to `webbrowser.koplugin/`.